 LK's YouTube channel is the #1 most subscribed in Japan.
 You do NOT want to know how he celebrated.
 (Schmuck Baithere.)

 And if you think about it this way, the series is made in England, and more than half the fanbase is IN AMERICA!, because the largest (by far) potential audience of any English-language production is IN AMERICA! - unless it has jokes that specifically pertain to a certain country/culture (e.g. Britain, Australia, whatever).

 Growing the Beard: The first few episodes are not very good — the voices are slow, the audio quality is poor, the jokes are weaker, and so forth.
-The beard starts coming in around Episode 10 as Little Kuriboh's voice acting, recording software, and writing noticeably improve, and it's fully grown come Season 2.
+The beard starts coming in around Episode 10 (ironically his least favourite episode due to excessive referential humour in lieu of real jokes) as Little Kuriboh's voice acting, recording software, and writing noticeably improve.

 Season 3 features Noah as the head of 4Kids with the Big Five as his executives.
 Over the course of several months as these episodes aired, 4Kids was sued by TV Tokyo and NAS over their unauthorized usage of Yu-Gi-Oh! footage, a lawsuit that culminated with 4Kids losing the rights to Yu-Gi-Oh!, along with numerous other franchises, to the Konami subsidary 4K Acquisition.
 The fallout from the lawsuit also forced 4Kids to declare bankruptcy and many of their executives were fired or moved around.
 While the company has since emerged from bankruptcy, their presence in the anime world is pretty much over.
 This all makes Season 3 absolutely hysterical as it features Noah totally unaware of what's going on in his company, including that they've lost the rights to Pokémon and One Piece, and eventually the heroes escape their base as it gets blown up with missiles.